jeanguybillard/angunasuktuq-saas-client/README.md

 # mission

-Angunasuktuq Client for Hunting Hackers by finding fingerprints in Logs and returns Hackers IP addresses.
+Angunasuktuq Client for Hunting Hackers by finding their fingerprints in Logs.

-This service is base on white papers publish on blackhat.com; https://www.blackhat.com/docs/us-17/thursday/us-17-Prandl-PEIMA-Harnessing-Power-Laws-To-Detect-Malicious-Activities-From-Denial-Of-Service-To-Intrusion-Detection-Traffic-Analysis-And-Beyond-wp.pdf

 With this client you will be able to identify anomalies in your sales transactions and find ip addresses responsible for DDoS attacks.